 Which NuFletch product fits my arrow and how does NuFletch install on my arrow?

-NuFletch Spectrum Standard: Designed to fit standard diameter carbon arrow shafts (fits 250, 300, 350, 400 & 500 series shafts).
+NuFletch Spectrum Standard (APE Standard Arrow Tails): Designed to fit standard diameter carbon arrow shafts (fits 250, 300, 350, 400 & 500 series shafts).
 NuFletch installs to the shaft by cutting down the arrow shaft (see installation demo) and using a standard aluminum glue-in RPS insert on the tail end of the shaft.
 Spectrum Standard screws into the insert just as your broadhead or field point would attach to the insert.
 RPS inserts are specific to the arrow you shoot.
 You will need to purchase these from your local archery dealer.
-Spectrum Standard products are available in straight fletch slots or 2 degree offset (helical) fletch slots.
+Spectrum Standard products are available with straight fletch slots or 2 degree offset (helical) fletch slots.

-NuFletch Spectrum Light: The Spectrum Light products are designed for slim line arrow shafts such as the Full Metal Jacket (FMJ), Easton Axis or Gold Tip Kinetic series shafts (.265 – .275) requiring hidden technology (HIT) inserts.
+NuFletch Spectrum Light (APE Light Arrow Tails): The Spectrum Light products are designed for slim line arrow shafts such as the Full Metal Jacket (FMJ), Easton Axis or Gold Tip Kinetic series shafts (.265 – .275) requiring hidden technology (HIT) inserts.
 As inserts are specific to the arrow you shoot, you will need to purchase the inserts from your local archery dealer.
 Once the shaft has been cut down (see installation demo), using the insert tool, bond the HIT insert into the tail end of the shaft.
 Once the insert has dried, simply screw the NuFletch fletch system into the insert.
-Spectrum Light products are available in straight fletch slots or 2 degree offset (helical) fletch slots.
+Spectrum Light products are available with straight fletch slots or 2 degree offset (helical) fletch slots.

-NuFletch Spectrum X: Designed exclusively for crossbolts.
+NuFletch Spectrum X (APE X Bolt Tails): Designed exclusively for crossbolts.
 Once the bolt has been cut down (see installation demo), Spectrum X is attached to the tail end of the bolt through the use of your bolt’s required insert.
 You will need to purchase these inserts from your local archery dealer.
 Spectrum X products are available in straight fletch slots or 2 degree offset (helical) fletch slots.

 How does the installation of NuFletch affect my arrow’s weight and FOC?